Engineering, control and longitudinal readout of Floquet qubits: Introduction

+\ag{In this work, we describe the dynamics of qubits subject to two commensurate drives within Floquet theory.
+First, a continuous drive on the qubit, which we will refer to as the Floquet drive, gives rise to the set of Floquet modes, a two-dimensional subspace of which encodes the Floquet qubit.
+Control of this Floquet qubit is achieved with at least a second tone, whose frequency is adjusted to address transitions within the Floquet quasienergy spectrum.
+The technique presented below allows one to extract gate rates for such single-qubit operations from the quasienergy spectrum corresponding to the system with two (or, more generally, multiple) commensurate drives.
+The requirement of commensuration between the Floquet drive and the control drive allows us to numerically obtain the Floquet quasienergy spectrum without resorting to less practical approaches, such as many-mode Floquet theory~\citep{hoFloquetLiouvilleSupermatrixApproach1986, shirleySolutionSchrodingerEquation1965a, shillSEMICLASSICALMANYMODEFLOQUET1983}.

-Using this approach, which allows for multiple simultaneous drives, we also show how it is possible to use a driven coupler to engineer a longitudinal interaction between the Floquet qubit and a readout cavity.
-Thanks to both the longitudinal nature of this interaction -- which is known to lead to fast qubit measurements \citep{didierFastQuantumNondemolition2015} -- and to the fact that there is no need to map the Floquet qubit back to the undriven qubit states before the readout, we find from numerical simulations that this approach can lead to fast and high-fidelity Floquet qubit readout.
-A superconducting circuit design for this longitudinal Floquet readout is proposed.
+Building on these ideas, we then show how longitudinal readout of a Floquet qubit can be achieved with the help of a readout cavity interacting with the qubit via a parametrically driven coupler.} Thanks to both the longitudinal nature of this interaction -- which is known to lead to fast qubit measurements \citep{didierFastQuantumNondemolition2015} -- and to the fact that there is no need to map the Floquet qubit back to the undriven qubit states before readout, we find from numerical simulations that this approach can lead to fast and high-fidelity Floquet qubit readout.
+A superconducting circuit design for this readout protocol is proposed.

 The paper is structured as follows.
-In \cref{Section_II_Floquet_Framework}, we review the Floquet and MMFT frameworks.
-In \cref{Section_III_Single_qubit_operations} we show how X-type gates can be implemented on Floquet states by adding a second drive to the qubit and we apply MMFT to the driven Floquet qubits during the gate.
-We then demonstrate the feasibility of dynamical longitudinal readout of Floquet states with an additional drive in \cref{Section_IV_Readout_of_floquet_states}, and compare our analytical results to full numerics.
-Finally, in \cref{Section_V_Initialization_of_arbitrary_states} we explore the timescales necessary for the initialization of a Floquet qubit.
+In \cref{Section_II_Floquet_Framework}, we review the framework of Floquet theory.
+In \cref{Section_III_Single_qubit_operations} we then recall how the $X$-gate can be implemented on Floquet states by adding a second drive to the qubit, and then use Floquet theory to economically obtain the gate rate without simulating its full time dynamics~\cite{Petrescu2021}. \ag{In \cref{Section_IV_Readout_of_floquet_states} we demonstrate the feasibility of dynamical longitudinal readout of Floquet states using an additional drive and compare our analytical results to full numerics.} \ag{For the completeness, we finally explore in \cref{Section_V_Initialization_of_arbitrary_states} the procedure for initializing a Floquet qubit in different parameter regimes}